Through a Glass Darkly (film): Plot

 The story takes place during a 24-hour period while four family members take their vacation on a remote island, shortly after one of them, Karin, is released from an asylum where she has been treated for schizophrenia.
 Karin's husband Martin (von Sydow), a respected doctor, tells her father David (Björnstrand) that Karin's disease is almost incurable.
 Meanwhile, Minus (Passgård), Karin's 17-year-old brother, tells Karin that he wishes he could have a real conversation with his father and feels deprived of his father's affection.
 David is a novelist suffering from "writer's block" who has just returned from a long trip abroad.
 He announces he will leave again in a month, though he promised he would stay.
 The others perform a play for him that Minus has written.
 David, while feigning approval of the play, takes offence since the play can be interpreted as an attack on his character.

 That night, after rejecting Martin's erotic overtures, Karin wakes up and follows the sound of a foghorn to the attic.
 She faints after an episode in which she hears voices behind the peeling wallpaper.
-She then enters David's room and looks through his desk and finds his diary, seeing he described her disease as incurable.
+She then enters David's room and looks through his desk and finds his diary, seeing his description of her disease as incurable.
 She discovers his callous desire to record the details of her deterioration.
 The following morning, David and Martin, while fishing, confront each other over Karin.
 Martin accuses David of sacrificing his daughter for his art and of being self-absorbed, callous, cowardly, and phony.
 David is evasive but admits that much of what Martin says is true.
 David says that he recently tried to kill himself by driving over a cliff but was saved by a faulty transmission.
 He says that after that, he discovered that he loves Karin, Minus and Martin, and this gives him hope.
 Meanwhile, Karin tells Minus about her episodes, and that she is waiting for God to appear behind the wallpaper in the attic.
 Minus is somewhat sexually frustrated, and Karin teases him, even more so after she discovers that he hides a pornographic magazine.
 Later, on the beach, when Karin sees that a storm is coming, she runs into a wrecked ship and huddles in fear.
 Minus goes to her and they engage in incestuous sexual activity.